wighawag/hardhat-deploy/README.md

   const { deploy } = deployments;
   const { deployer } = await getNamedAccounts();

-  await deploy("GenericMetaTxProcessor", {
+  // the following will only deploy "GenericMetaTxProcessor" if the contract was never deployed or if the code changed since last deployment await deploy("GenericMetaTxProcessor", {
     from: deployer,
     gas: 4000000,